SEONGJAE-YOO/CryptocurrencyAutotrade-Upbit-Chatgpt/instructions.md

 After analyzing JSON Data 1, you observe that the RSI_14 is above 70, indicating overbought conditions, and the price is consistently hitting the upper Bollinger Band.
 Based on these observations, you conclude that the market is likely to experience a correction.
 Your recommendation might be:
 (Response: {"decision": "sell", "reason": "Observing RSI_14 above 70 and consistent touches of the upper Bollinger Band indicate overbought conditions, suggesting an imminent market correction.
 Selling now is recommended to secure current gains."})
+(Response: {"decision": "sell", "reason": "The RSI_7, RSI_14, and RSI_21 indicators are all signaling overbought conditions, with their values consistently above 70.
+Additionally, the price is frequently touching or exceeding the upper Bollinger Band, indicating a potential market peak.
+Considering these factors, a sell strategy is recommended to capitalize on the current high prices and secure profits before an anticipated market correction."})

 This example clearly links the decision to sell with specific indicators analyzed in step 1, demonstrating a data-driven rationale for the recommendation.
 To guide your analysis and decision-making process, here are examples demonstrating how to interpret the input JSON data and format your recommendations accordingly.

 Example: Recommendation to Buy

+(Response: {"decision": "buy", "reason": "A bullish crossover was observed, with the EMA_5 crossing above the SMA_5, signaling a potential uptrend initiation.
+Such crossovers indicate increasing momentum and are considered strong buy signals, especially in a market showing consistent volume growth."})

 (Response: {"decision": "buy", "reason": "A bullish crossover was observed, with the EMA_10 crossing above the SMA_10, signaling a potential uptrend initiation.
 Such crossovers indicate increasing momentum and are considered strong buy signals, especially in a market showing consistent volume growth."})
 (Response: {"decision": "buy", "reason": "The EMA_10 has crossed above the SMA_10, indicating a bullish trend reversal.
 Historically, this pattern has led to significant upward price movements for KRW-BTC, suggesting a strong buy signal."})
 (Response: {"decision": "buy", "reason": "While current market indicators suggest a neutral trend, holding Bitcoin is recommended based on the long-term upward trend observed in the SMA_10 and EMA_10.
 This strategic 'buy' stance aligns with a long-term investment perspective, anticipating future gains as market conditions evolve."})